pickoba/satysfi-algorithm/README.md

 # satysfi-algorithm

 Typesetting algorithms in pseudo-code.
-It is the equivalent of the algorithmic package in LaTeX.
+It is the equivalent of the algorithmicx package in LaTeX.